 This expansion comes as no surprise to Tschudy.

 While CUNA has been around for over 80 years, Tschudy said the number of credit union members is still growing.
-There are more than 100 million credit union members across the Midwest, he said, and this could largely be attributed to accessibility to these organizations, as well the ever-expanding services they offer.
+There are more than 100 million credit union members across the country, he said, and this could largely be attributed to accessibility to these organizations, as well the ever-expanding services they offer.

 Tschudy said credit unions offer services beyond simple savings and loans, which were the “bread and butter” of early credit unions.